Rona (store): Big box stores

-In the 1990s, under competitive pressure from big box retailers such as The Home Depot and Lowe's, Rona established the Rona Home & Garden stores.

-Rona Home & Garden stores are large, ranging from 85000 to 150000 sqft, with a warehouse-style similar to the Home Depot and Lowe's.
+In the 1990s, Rona established the Rona Home & Garden stores.
+Rona Home & Garden stores are large, ranging from 85000 to 150000 sqft, with a warehouse-style similar to The Home Depot and Lowe's.
 Faced with chronic under-performance in some markets outside of Quebec, Rona closed six big box stores in 2012, five in Ontario and one in British Columbia.

-While the Home Depot and Lowe's stores are all company owned, Rona Home & Garden stores are a combination of corporately owned and franchised, despite the massive investment required to build such a store.
-As big box home improvement stores entered the market, Rona countered by bringing together successful owners of small Rona affiliate stores in Quebec to invest in one or more big box format stores.
-Many Rona Home & Garden locations in that province thus have local ownership, a tradition of the family hardware store, and a great deal of flexibility to adapt to the market at the store level.
-Most of Rona's big-box format stores in the rest of Canada are entirely corporate-owned.
+While stores of Home Depot and Lowe's as well as the defunct Réno-Dépôt chain have always been company owned, Rona Home & Garden locations were until 2015 a combination of corporately owned and franchised.
+As warehouse home improvement stores entered the market, Rona had brought together successful owners of small Rona affiliate stores in Quebec to invest in one or more big box format stores despite the massive investment required to build such outlets.
+Thus many Rona Home & Garden locations in that province had local ownership, a tradition of the family hardware store, and a great deal of flexibility to adapt to the market at the store level.
+Barring a few locations in Ontario, almost all of Rona's big-box format stores in the rest of Canada were entirely corporate-owned.
+In 2015, Rona acquired all remaining Rona Home & Garden franchise stores across the country to make the big box chain wholly owned by the company.

 In December 2016, Lowe's Canada announced that 40 large-format Rona stores outside of Quebec would be rebranded under the Lowe's name, as part of an effort to re-position the Rona brand for mid-size stores.
-This would be reversed following the sale to Sycamore in 2023.